 Related Reading: Should You Use Distilled Water?

 Now that the water is at the perfect temperature (185 degrees Fahrenheit), you are ready to use the AeroPress.
-When brewing tea, you will want to use a metal filter over paper filters because it will help hold back all of the tea leaves.
+When brewing tea, you will want to use a metal filter instead of paper filters because it will help hold back all of the tea leaves.

 Now to brewing.
 Instead of the typical way to use this brewing device, you will use the inverted method.
 It’s important to note here that some people also prefer to use the inverted method when brewing coffee.